SUDAN STUDIES ASSOCIATION

 hosted by the

-Sudan Studies Association calls for proposals for pre-organized panels, round tables, thematic conversations, and individual papers for its 32nd annual meeting which is going to be held May 24, 25 and 26, 2013.
-Last year we had a record number of proposals, increasing numbers of members and participants and we expect even more this time.
+The Sudan Studies Association calls for proposals for pre-organized panels, round tables, thematic conversations and individual papers for its 34th annual meeting to be held on May 22rd, 23th and 24th 2015, in University of Minnesota, Minneapolis, MN.

-As always, we expect to bring together scholars working in different disciplines to consider the connections, comparisons, and contrasts between faces and facets of this broad issue.
-With this in mind, we invite scholars working on any aspect of greater Sudan in local, regional and global fields of action from antiquity to over the last two centuries to contribute theoretically innovative and empirically grounded papers, panels and presentations that might enhance our understanding of such multifaceted experiences, processes of movements and events.
-Though the central focus of the conference will be on that broader issue, we would welcome contributions on other topics that revolve around greater Sudan in general.
+We therefore invite papers that engage with, but are not limited to, the theme: Sudan and South Sudan and their neighbors.
+As always, we expect to bring together scholars working in different disciplines to consider a wide array of ideas connected to this theme.
+With this in mind, we invite scholars working on any aspect of Sudan, South Sudan and their neighbors in contemporary or historical perspective to contribute theoretically innovative and empirically grounded papers, panels and presentations that might enhance our understanding of these issues.
+Though the central focus of the conference will be on this neighborhood, we would also welcome contributions on other substantive topics that consider Sudan and South Sudan in general perspective.

 For those who require additional technology arrangements for Power Point or other similar programs for presentations please notify us ahead of time so that we are better able to accommodate you.

 Thematic Conversations are extensions of on-going conversations among scholars while exploring new trends and approaches to current or old questions.
 The conference provides an intellectual venue for like-minded scholars to continue in their discussion, deliberations that they started before in websites or other forums and engage into a face-to-face open academic exchange in an informal structure and within an open though captured audience.
 Although, there might not be formal presentations, the conversations must have a session chair, participants and a topic.